 For the season, your total rank are your best two slams added together.
 If you slam more than twice, we still take your top 2 scores.

 This team competes in national and international poetry slams.
 For more on our scoring system, click here.
 Taking place at the Drake Hotel Underground, Toronto Poetry Slam features a guest poet from outside the city, in order to showcase the incredible talent powering the spoken word scene.
-Past guest features have included Saul Williams (NYC), Jeanan Verlee (NYC), Shane Koyczan (Penticton), Mike McGee (San Jose), Buddy Wakefield (Seattle), Kai Cheng Thom (Toronto), Rudy Francisco (San Diego), Tanya Davis (Halifax), Lishai Peel (Toronto), Franny Choi (Michigan), Regie Cabico (Washington) and many more.
+Past guest features have included Saul Williams (NYC), Jeanan Verlee (NYC), Shane Koyczan (Penticton), Mike McGee (San Jose), Buddy Wakefield (L.A.), Kai Cheng Thom (Toronto), Rudy Francisco (San Diego), Tanya Davis (Halifax), Lishai Peel (Toronto), Franny Choi (Michigan), Regie Cabico (Washington) and many more.

 TPS is presented by Toronto Poetry Project, a collective of ten poets who also produce BAM!
 Toronto Youth Slam and niche slams such as the Story Slam and the Haiku Deathmatch.